 While we have identified personnel to fill our entire anticipated level of effort, we believe the best approach to avoid disruption in service is to retain the incumbent staff, at least initially, and then subsequently work with the customer and the personnel to verify that they are indeed the best fit for each position.
 Over time, we may propose replacing personnel, with government concurrence, with our previously identified candidates, or we may recruit candidates with other skills and capabilities if necessary.

 Recruiting and transitioning incumbent staff will ensure continuity of operations and minimize risk of degradation of service.
 We have conducted similar transitions in the past successfully.
 As the prime contractor supporting US Coast Guard TISCOM, we received notice of award on a Thursday evening, and had all 15 incumbent staff, including subcontractors, on site and ready to work the following Monday morning.
+On a recent contract awarded by the Marine Corps, we received notification of award on a Wednesday, and had 5 of the 6 key personnel on site and ready to work on the following Monday morning.
 As a small business, we are unencumbered by needless bureaucracy, and can execute background checks, clearance verifications, employment applications, offer letters, visit requests, and subcontracts seamlessly and rapidly.
 We work within the time allocated.

 We have identified fully qualified, cleared and certified candidates for all positions as defined in the RFP.
 Resumes detailing their skills and experience and copies of required certifications are included.